junxit/us-congress-bills-112/metadata.md

 - 2012-03-22 — The previous question was ordered pursuant to the rule. (consideration: CR H1515)
 - 2012-03-26 — Read the second time.
 Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 338.
 - 2012-03-27 — Senate returned papers to House by Unanimous Consent.
+- 2012-03-28 — Message on Senate action sent to the House.
+- 2012-03-29 — Received in the Senate.
+Read the first time.
+Placed on Senate Legislative Calendar under Read the First Time.